mattermost/docs/source/developer/core-developer-handbook.md

 Core developers are expected to code review pull requests submitted to the Mattermost repositories.
 Below are some guidelines for reviewing code:

-* Responsibility for the submitted code relies on that of the submitter, it is their responsibility to test and implement any changes at high quality.
+* Responsibility for the submitted code relies on the submitter, it is their responsibility to test and implement any changes at high quality.
 As a result, code reviewers are not required to do a full audit of code changes but should read through the code to:
  * Make sure the implementation matches the description of the ticket being completed
  * Ask questions about anything that is not clear
  * To request changes when the code looks incorrect or doesn't match the correct design patterns